vargalaszlo87/RF-VCA-dual-gate-MOSFET/README.md

 ## The first part

 In this configuration, this circuit can also be used with a stick or long wire antenna in range 0.5MHz to 10.0MHz.
-Therefore, we must pay close attention for electrostatic discharges and any high input voltage because the pins of FETs are very sensitive.
+Therefore, we must pay close attention for higher input voltage because the pins of FETs are very sensitive.
 See it:

 ![image](https://github.com/user-attachments/assets/09d537b0-92c0-492d-81f6-b3136f87ac7f)